Next Start

 Want to Pursue a Career in Powersports?

 If you love NASCAR and racing, it's possible to work in the industry professionally.
-NASCAR Technical Institute in Mooresville, North Carolina, is the exclusive educational provider for NASCAR.
-Countless NASCAR employers say they go to NASCAR Tech for potential employees, because they have taken the initiative to go to school, learn in a professional setting and go after their dreams.
+UTI Mooresville, is the exclusive educational provider for the campus.
+Countless NASCAR employers say they go to the campus for potential employees, because they have taken the initiative to go to school, learn in a professional setting and go after their dreams.

 The NASCAR Technician Training Program is a 15-week elective program.8 Students learn about pit crews, aerodynamics, welding, fabrication and engines.
-Contact NASCAR Technical Institute for information on the NASCAR program
+Contact UTI Mooresville for information on the NASCAR program

 Take 60 seconds and find out how you can get trained.